State taxes: Hawaii

 Other Hawaii tax facts

-Hawaii taxpayers can file electronically, as well as check the status of their refunds.
-Details are at the Department of Taxation's Electronic Services Web page.
+Hawaii taxpayers can file electronically, as well as check the status of their refunds via the Department of Taxation's e-filing services.

 Make sure you've got a minister pronouncing you husband and wife.
 If the state determines your ceremony is a nonreligious "tourist wedding," you'll have to pay the state's 4 percent excise tax.